TBD54566975/developer.tbd.website/site/docs/tbdex/api-reference/tbdex-js/protocol/classes/Resource.md

 used by [Resource.parse](Resource.md#parse) to return an instance of resource kind's class.
 This abstraction is needed because importing the Resource Kind classes (e.g. Offering) creates a circular dependency due to each concrete Resource Kind class extending Resource.
-Library consumers dont have to worry about setting this
+Library consumers don't have to worry about setting this

 ##### Type parameters